discretegames/runmany/README.md

     print('this Python code will now be shown as part of the output')
 ```

+A JSON string of the path to a settings file to load can also be used, like `Settings: "path/to/mysettings.json"`.

 `Also:` snippet headers in settings sections are shorthand for repeating the section header.
-So they don't serve much purpose since the settings are immediately overwritten.
+So they don't serve much purpose since they immediately overwrite the previous settings.

 ---